 - Project 2003 SP3 Professional – compatible

-So, according to the Compatibility Center, every individual application in Office 2003 is compatible with Windows 8 – as long as you have installed the (free) Office 2003 Service Pack 3.
-It seems impossible to tell for sure as they haven’t published any details as to why they believe Office 2003 may not be compatible – what exactly is it that doesn’t work?
+So, according to the Compatibility Center, every individual application is compatible with Windows 8 – as long as you have installed the (free) Service Pack 3.
+It seems impossible to tell for sure as they haven’t published any details as to why they believe it may not be compatible – what exactly is it that doesn’t work?

 This conflicting advice inevitably raises the suspicion of scaremongering – that Microsoft may just prefer people pay them $120+ for a shiny new version of Office 2010/13, regardless of whether they really need it…